awsdocs/amazon-kendra-developer-guide/doc_source/API_DataSourceSummary.md

 Required: No

  ** UpdatedAt **   <a name="Kendra-Type-DataSourceSummary-UpdatedAt"></a>
-The UNIX datetime that the data source was lasted updated\.
+The Unix timestamp when the data source connector was last updated\.
 Type: Timestamp
 Required: No